-This is a personal decision, but we recommend that before your daughter departs from home that you discuss with her the avenue of communication (e.g., e-mail, telephone) and how often you both want to communicate.
+This is a personal decision, but we recommend that before your daughter departs from home that you discuss with her the avenue of communication (e.g., e-mail, telephone, skype, FaceTime) and how often you both want to communicate.

 Many families find that regular weekly or biweekly e-mail communication works very well.
 Agreeing on a regular day of the week to communicate can help to keep you up to date on your daughter's activities without impinging on her need to explore her new environment and become acquainted with the people around her.

-Online video chats or online telephone conversations can be helpful in situations where you need to discuss something important together to reach a decision, although overuse of the Web cam can lead to your daughter becoming more dependent on you instead of less dependent.
-It is helpful to remember that just because you can communicate daily through Web cam with your daughter, doesn't mean that this amount of communication will actually help her plunge into her new situation.
+Online video chats or online telephone conversations can be helpful in situations where you need to discuss something important together to reach a decision, although overuse can lead to your daughter becoming more dependent on you instead of more independent.
+It is helpful to remember that just because you can communicate daily with your daughter, doesn't mean that this amount of communication will actually help her plunge into her new situation.
 In fact, sometimes too much communication with home can cause the reverse: the student spends too much time on the computer and not enough time exploring her new environment and focusing on new acquaintances.
 This can lead to increased isolation and diminished experiences which in turn can cause a significant downturn in her feelings about being in the study abroad location.

 Some families are used to using cell phones to communicate often and rapidly within the United States.
-Please bear in mind that depending on the country and region your daughter is heading to, cell phone communication may be readily available, but expensive.
+Please bear in mind that depending on the country and region your daughter is heading to, cell phone communication may be readily available, but expensive, so cell phones are best used locally while in-country.
 There is also a chance cell phone connectivity may be spotty or unavailable.